NovokhatskyiVitalii/NovokhatskyiVitalii/README.md

 ## 🚀 About Me

-🎓  My name is Vitalii, a **Front End Developer**.
-I conscientious junior interface developer with a desire to learn and grow up in a friendly team.
-Interested in new technologies learn something new to improve my skills and become a more experienced developer.
-If you have any questions or would like to discuss potential cooperation, contact me.
+🎓  Hi!
+I'm Vitalii, a Frontend Developer with 2+ years of experience building and optimizing landing pages, marketing tools, and internal systems.
+Skilled in HTML5, CSS/SCSS, JavaScript (ES6+), React, Redux, and REST API integrations.
+I enjoy mentoring junior developers, reviewing code, and collaborating with designers and marketing teams to deliver high-quality, performant solutions.
+Always eager to learn new technologies and improve development processes.
+Open to discussing potential collaborations and new opportunities.

 ## 🛠️ Skills